 - A combination of extensively revised and polished compositions as well as shorter, more informal writing-to-learn assignments

 - A focus on revision, with peer review and formative teacher response

-- An opportunity to to discover and use URI library resources including research databases, library holdings, and electronic tutorials
+- An opportunity to to discover and use URI library resources including research databases and electronic tutorials

 - The use of different kinds of research and evidence to inform, explain, or persuade